 If you locate a wasps’ nest on your property in Basalt, ID 83218, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-Additionally, and perhaps most critically, do not attempt to seal the nest opening with cement adhesive or mortar, since you will certainly force the wasps into your home!
+Also, as well as maybe most seriously, do not attempt to seal the nest opening with cement glue or mortar, because you will force the wasps right into your residence!

 *** ALL Services can be Quoted over the Phone ***